mathieujouffroy/Corewar/README.md

 ![Corewar](images/champ.png)

 #### Debugger (option -p)
-The instructions written in a lightweight custom assembly code and their value in bytecode
+The instructions written in a lightweight custom assembly code and their decimal value in bytecode
 ![Corewar](images/debugger.png)

 ### VM (corewar)